-- Provides extra help with the cost of approved child care to eligible parents undertaking activities such as work, job search activities, training or study as part of an Employment Pathway Plan, to help them re-enter the workforce. - Pays some of the 'gap fee'-the difference between the total child care fee and the amount covered by Child Care Benefit up to a person's eligible hours limit, with all parents making a small co-contribution for care per hour per child plus the cost for any additional hours over their eligible hours limit.
+- Provides extra help with the cost of approved child care to eligible parents undertaking activities such as work, job search activities, training or study as part of a Job Plan or Participation Plan, to help them re-enter the workforce. - Pays some of the 'gap fee'-the difference between the total child care fee and the amount covered by Child Care Benefit up to a person's eligible hours limit, with all parents making a small co-contribution for care per hour per child plus the cost for any additional hours over their eligible hours limit.

 - The child must attend approved child care.

 - The claimant must:

 - receive an eligible income support payment

-- have an approved Employment Pathway Plan
+- have an approved Job Plan or Participation Plan

 - receive Child Care Benefit at the maximum rate.